Academic Master

 Human Resource And Management

-Strategic control is important in the implementation process to avoid any problem occurring in future or present situation.
+Strategic control is important in the implementation process to avoid any problem occurring in future or present situations.
 It is necessary to cater because it causes the gap between the results generated from the implementation process and strategic objectives (Pearce, Robinson & Subramanian, 2000).
 In short, the fundamental concept of strategy making is to secure the future of the companies, which includes many uncertain risks and factors, for which strategic control helps in planning the process.

-There are four types of strategic control; premise control, special alert control, implementation control, and strategic surveillance control.
+There are four types of strategic control: premise control, special alert control, implementation control, and strategic surveillance control.

 The balanced scoreboard approach has gained popularity in recent years.
-What is this approach and how does it integrate strategic and operational control?
+What is this approach, and how does it integrate strategic and operational control?

 Total quality management involves a continuous improvement approach.
 How is continuous improvement related to innovation?
 What is breakthrough innovation?
 What are the risks and rewards associated with innovation?